Understanding epilepsy

 Next steps

 If you would like to find out whether tVNS could be part of your epilepsy management, we are here to help.
-Contact us to arrange a clinical assessment where we can discuss your situation, answer your questions, and help you make an informed decision about whether this approach is right for you.
+Contact us to discuss your situation, answer your questions, and help you make an informed decision about whether this approach is right for you.